 - monitoring and evaluating the performance of ongoing contracts to ensure continuing value for money for the University.

-(24) As documented within the relevant procure plan and associated tender documentaiton, such as a Request for Tender (RFT) or REquest for Proposal (RFP), the University reserves the right and discretion to:
+(24) As documented within the relevant procurement plan and associated tender documentation, such as a Request for Tender (RFT) or Request for Proposal (RFP), the University reserves the right and discretion to:

 Top of Page

 - charge a fee for procurement related activities, such as the provision of tender documentation; or